Fume event: Health effects

 The human physiological effects of fume events are yet to be fully understood by the medical community.
 Signs and symptoms of exposure can be misdiagnosed as other common ailments, due particularly to the delay between exposure to fumes and the onset of associated symptoms.
-While most aeromedical professionals believe no long-term health effects exist from fume events, some consumer and aircrew advocacy groups claim that it can cause a medically-unrecognized condition called aerotoxic syndrome.
+While most aeromedical professionals believe no long-term health effects exist from fume events, some consumer and aircrew advocacy groups claim that it can cause a medically-unrecognised condition called aerotoxic syndrome.

 Turbine engine oil is an irritant and contains neurotoxic chemicals such as tricresyl phosphate.
 The aviation industry claims that engine oil does not contain sufficient quantities of such chemicals to cause long-term damage.
-However, there is some historical evidence that would seem to contradict this statement.
-In 1959, over 10,000 people in Morocco were paralyzed or otherwise affected after ingesting small quantities of tricresyl phosphate in their cooking oil.
+However, there is some historical evidence that would seem to contradict this statement; in 1959, over 10,000 people in Morocco were paralyzed or otherwise adversely affected after ingesting small quantities of tricresyl phosphate in their cooking oil.

-Hydraulic fluid — although non-toxic in small quantities — is extremely irritating to the eyes and skin, which creates a hazard to pilots during a fume event but causes no lasting damage.
+Hydraulic fluid, although non-toxic in small quantities, is extremely irritating to the eyes and skin, which creates a hazard to pilots during a fume event but causes no lasting damage.

-Deicing fluid has a strong smell but is not very irritating or toxic if inhaled (as opposed to the significant toxicity when ingested).
+Deicing fluid has a strong smell but is not very irritating or toxic if inhaled (though it has significant toxicity when ingested).

 It is not mandatory for fume events to be reported in the U.S.

-Many lobbying groups have been set up to advocate for research into this hazard, including the Aviation Organophosphate Information Site (AOPIS) (2001), the Global Cabin Air Quality Executive (2006) and the UK-based Aerotoxic Association (2007).
+Many lobbying groups have been set up to advocate for research into this hazard, including the Aviation Organophosphate Information Site (AOPIS) (2001), the Global Cabin Air Quality Executive (2006), and the UK-based Aerotoxic Association (2007).
 Cabin Environment Research is one of many functions of the ACER Group, but their researchers have not yet established any causal relationship.

-Although a study made for the EU in 2014 confirmed that contamination of cabin air could be a problem, that study also stated:
+Although a study made for the EU in 2014 confirmed that contamination of cabin air could be a problem, the study also stated: